kylehammond/mosh-react/Notes.md

 props includes data we pass to a component  (public) - props values can't be changed state is data that is only local to a component (internal)

+rule of thumb:  the component that owns a piece of the state should be the one modifying it you should raise an event in the child to the parent to handle